CBM leads disability inclusive response during global pandemic

-CBM’s Inclusion Advisory Group partner with the disability movement to influence organisations, institutions and systems to realise the rights of persons with disabilities and work for a more inclusive world.
+CBM’s Inclusion Advisory Group partners with the disability movement to influence organisations, institutions and systems to realise the rights of persons with disabilities and work for a more inclusive world.
 2020 was our busiest year yet, shifting our efforts in the midst of a global pandemic to focus on disability inclusive COVID-19 response and recovery.

-2. Secondly, many people with disabilities have experienced immense economic stress due to being unable to work and losing income, as well as lack of access to government support schemes.
+- Secondly, many people with disabilities have experienced immense economic stress due to being unable to work and losing income, as well as lack of access to government support schemes.